gebv/strparam/README.md

 Pattern is parse into array of
 * tokens with offset information in bytes **for constants**.
-* tokens with information of parameter (paremter name and other information).
+* tokens with information of parameter (parameter name and other information).

 This pattern `foo=({p1}), baz=({p2}), golang` looks like an array
 ```
 [
     {Mode:begin}
     {Mode:pattern Len:5 Raw:"foo=("} // constant
-    {Mode:paremeter Raw:"{p1}"}
+    {Mode:parameter Raw:"{p1}"}
     {Mode:pattern Len:8 Raw:"), baz=("}
-    {Mode:paremeter Raw:"{p2}"}
+    {Mode:parameter Raw:"{p2}"}
     {Mode:pattern Len:9 Raw:"), golang"}
     {Mode:end}
 ]
 ```

 At the time of parsing the incoming string move around the token array if each token matches.
-Moving from token to token, we keep the general offset.
+Moving from token to token, we keep the general offset (matching shift).
 For parameters, look for the next constant (search window) or end of line.

 Prefix-tree is used to store the list of patterns.